serval-uni-lu/realistic_adversarial_hardening/README.md

 # Realistic adversarial hardening
-This repository contains the data and the code used for S&amp;P 2023 [paper](https://arxiv.org/abs/2202.03277) "On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks"
+This repository contains the data and the code used for S&amp;P 2023 [paper](https://arxiv.org/abs/2202.03277) <em>"On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks"</em>.
 The paper investigates whether "cheap" unrealistic adversarial attacks can be used to harden ML models against computationally expensive realistic attacks.
 The paper studies 3 use cases and at least one realistic and one unrealistic attack for each one of them.